brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 Change [over.ics.user]{.sref}/1:

 ::: bq
-[1]{.pnum} If the user-defined conversion is specified by a conversion function, the initial standard conversion sequence converts the source type to the implicit [or explicit]{.addu} object parameter of the conversion function.
+[1]{.pnum} If the user-defined conversion is specified by a conversion function, the initial standard conversion sequence converts the source type to the [implicit]{.rm} object parameter of the conversion function.
 :::

 Change [over.ics.rank]{.sref}/3.2.3 (necessary to allow the case described earlier in the [basic] wording to work):